turingschool/curriculum/source/projects/blogger.markdown

 In this iteration we'll add the ability to tag articles for organization and navigation.

 First we need to think about what a tag is and how it'll relate to the Article model.
 If you're not familiar with tags, they're commonly used in blogs to assign the article to one or more categories.

-For instance, if I write an article about a feature in Ruby on Rails, I might want it tagged with all of these categories: ruby, rails, programming, features.
+For instance, if I write an article about a feature in Ruby on Rails, I might want it tagged with all of these categories: "ruby", "rails" and "programming".
 That way if one of my readers is looking for more articles about one of those topics they can click on the tag and see a list of my articles with that tag.

 ### Understanding the Relationship